All those who seek to destroy the liberties of a democratic nation ought to know that war is the surest and shortest means to accomplish it.

 Meaning

-In the quote “All those who seek to destroy the liberties of a democratic nation ought to know that war is the surest and shortest means to accomplish it.,” the emphasis is on life.
-It highlights the thought that life rarely follows a perfect plan while implying that the present moment deserves attention.
+“All those who seek to destroy the liberties of a democratic nation ought to know that war is the surest and shortest means to accomplish it.” presents a viewpoint centered on life.
+It implies that life rarely follows a perfect plan and encourages us to remember that unexpected events often teach us.

 Theme